Skip to main content

 The iPhone 12 is a significant generational upgrade over the 11 — not a modest one.
 Moving from LCD to OLED fundamentally changes how photos and videos look on screen.
 The flat-edge aluminum design is 30g lighter and distinctly more premium in hand.
 The A14 Bionic chip also handles long-term iOS support better than the 11's A13.
 The one area where the 11 holds its own is battery: both are rated 17 hours, but 5G usage can drain the 12 faster in markets with dense coverage.
 If you find an iPhone 12 at a fair used price, the display and design upgrade makes it worthwhile.

-Scaled at 3px per mm.
-The 12 is 4.2mm shorter and 4.2mm narrower.
+Scaled at 1.2px per mm. iPhone 12 is 4.2mm shorter and 4.2mm narrower.
 Completely different form factor — no shared cases.

 Spec iPhone 11 iPhone 12